emtee40/webcall-server/README.md

 # WebCall Telephony Server

-P2P E2EE Web Telephony based on WebRTC:

 - Audio Telephony
 - Video Telephony
 - TextChat
 - File Transfer

-WebCall P2P calls are always end-to-end encrypted.
+- Always P2P
+- Always E2EE

+WebCall server operates 100% self-contained.
+No 3rd party services are being used.

+To make calls you only need a 2020+ web browser (on any OS including Android and iOS).

+You can receive direct P2P calls from anyone on the internet.

-Audio is delivered with up to 320kbps in both directions with better quality than most internet radio stations.
+Audio delivery with up to 320kbps in both directions produce an incredible audio quality.

-Audio and video delivery can be turned off and on during the call.
+Audio and video can be turned off and on during a call.
-This allows you to use TextChat and File Transfer without any media overhead.
+This lets you use TextChat and File Transfer without any media overhead.

-WebCall server operates fully self-contained.
-No 3rd party services (STUN, TURN, etc.) are being used, so that no external parties can track your calls.

-To use WebCall all you need is a 2020+ web browser on Android, iPhone, Windows, macOS or Linux.
-You can receive calls from anyone on the internet.

 WebCall-Mastodon Bridge can deliver call notifications into your Mastodon inbox.